jmgtan/redshift_microbatch/README.md

 Repository contains a number of utility Lambda functions that supports microbatching as well as bulk loading of data coming into S3.
 The functions are as follows:

 - `loader.handler`: designed to be triggered directly from a SQS queue.
 The typical flow would be S3 -> SQS -> Lambda.
+Only once load job per table would execute, if more concurrent load job request for the same table gets triggered, it would be stored in DynamoDB as a pending item.
-- `retry_microbatch.handler`: designed to allow retry if ever there's a load failure due to `serializable isolation violation` error.
-This function would be triggered by Amazon EventBridge as a result of a failed execution of the `loader.handler` function.
-This is a compromise instead of locking the table everytime the microbatch function runs which would compromise the concurrency performance of the table.
+- `next_loader.handler`: Once a previous load job completes, the Redshift Data API would emit an event which would trigger this Lambda.
+The Lambda would check the DynamoDB table if there's any other pending load job for the same table and then execute it.
 - `bulk_loader.handler`: designed to be used separately and triggered either manually or automatically via scheduled job.
 Recommendation is to use this to load the previous day's data into Redshift.

 ## Setting Up the SQS Triggered Function